 This site was originally published in 2010 to provide analysis of the Colorado economy.
 Economic analysis for Colorado is now available at Colorado-based Business and Economic Research.

 For a variety of reasons the emphasis of this site was changed in mid-2011 to its current focus – the business of sports, sports in our society, and the coaching of sports.
 It touches on all sports from tennis to the daring Charmion.
-Part of that focus is the change in sports and its role in our society.
+Part of that focus is the changes that have occurred in sports and athletics and the role they play in our society.